MackHeller/Copernican-Sky/brd.md

 >
 Weapon Playstyle (WP) - Determines the playstyle of the weapon
 >
+Item Profile - Determines the look of the weapon
+>
+Weight - Determines the maximum load you can carry.
+>
+Buy Price
+>
+Sell Price
+>
+Rarity
+>
 Damage (DMG) - WC base damage range + (WC scaling damage range x primary Attribute)
 >
 Magic Property MGC - Case by case scenario, will have to builds unique cases for each magic weapon that can alter playstyle or stats.